Hrushi1812/mutualfund_mine/README.md

 - `fund_estimation_<timestamp>.xlsx` — generated output.
 - `mapping_fetch_debug.csv`, `unmapped_isins.csv` — (not used by this script) may appear if you use mapping helpers.

+## Data persistance
+- Input files are saved to a MongoDB database by the app.
+If no local input is provided, the script can load the latest saved holdings from the database so you don't need to re-upload daily.

 ## Input file format (nav4.xlsx)
 The script expects these columns (case-sensitive):
 - `ISIN` (optional but can be present)